Amplejohnny/eceve-event/DASHBOARD_README.md

 ### Accessing the Dashboard

-1. Login as an organizer or admin
+1. Login as an organizer
 2. Click on your profile avatar
 3. Select "Dashboard" from the dropdown menu
 4. Navigate to `/dashboard/organizer`